 Each household should have the following containers for refuse, recycling and garden waste.

-Note that the collection days are often varied at Xmas and New Year
+2020 collection days are shown on the kerbside collection calendar Note that the collection days are often varied at Xmas and New Year.

 For the safety of proprietors, please report all suspicious incidents to the Police – the local police station is at Oxgangs – contact via the non-emergency no: 101 (Emergency no: 999) (or submit online at www.scotland.police.uk).
 An incident number should always be requested as the Police must then investigate before the incident can be closed on their records.
 It also enables the Police to build up an incident log and allocate extra resource to our area if needed.
 The Police will also be happy to visit your house to undertake a specific security assessment.
 The Neighbourhood Watch Scheme no longer operates.